happybeing/safenetwork-farming/ubuntu-build/README.md

 # Scripts to Build on Ubuntu

-**./ubuntu-build**  is part of the SAFE Network Farming repository and contains scripts for building on Ubuntu and Debian Linux distributions.
+**./ubuntu-build**  is part of the SAFE Network Farming repository and contains scripts for building on Ubuntu and Raspbian Linux distributions.

 It contains scripts (without warranty or liability) which can be used build SAFE CLI and SAFE Vault, both required for farming on SAFE Network.